rails/rails/guides/source/contributing_to_ruby_on_rails.md

 Start a Github Codespace from the repository and start developing right away from the browser IDE or in your local VScode.
 The Codespace is initialized with all required dependencies and allows you to run all tests.

-NOTE: The following warning should not impact the setup and better be ignored.
+NOTE: When running `bundle install` you might encounter the following warning:
 ```bash
  Your lockfile doesn't include a valid resolution.
  You can fix this by regenerating your lockfile or trying to manually editing the bad locked gems to a version that satisfies all dependencies.